Brian Dooreck MD

 10-15% of people worldwide suffer from IBS, and 20-40% of all visits to GI doctors are due to IBS symptoms.

-As this condition isn't uncommon, it's important to know the facts.
+As this condition isn't uncommon, knowing the facts is important.

 What is "IBS"?